asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

-This post demonstrates a partial recreation of the [`vkcube`](https://github.com/KhronosGroup/Vulkan-Tools/blob/main/cube/cube.c) application, but directly on the `vc4` GPU, without involving any of the graphics APIs.
-It is a partial recreation, as the only behavior it demonstrates is a [`LunarG`](https://github.com/KhronosGroup/Vulkan-Tools/blob/main/cube/lunarg.ppm.h) cube, rotating on its Y-axis.
+This post demonstrates a partial recreation of the [`vkcube`](https://github.com/KhronosGroup/Vulkan-Tools/blob/main/cube/cube.c) application, but directly on the `vc4` GPU, without involving any of the software graphics APIs.
+It is a partial recreation, as the only behavior it demonstrates is a [`LunarG`](https://github.com/KhronosGroup/Vulkan-Tools/blob/main/cube/lunarg.ppm.h) cube, rotating on its Y-axis. `vkcube` additionally supports speeding up or slowing down the spinning cube, and reversing the direction of the spin.

 ---